 If the purchaser wishes to cancel or reschedule a course, notify OCT as soon as possible.

-For single-user cancellations and reschedulings, course fees may be fully refunded if notice is received at least 20 working days before the course commences.
+For single-user cancellation and rescheduling, course fees may be fully refunded if notice is received at least 20 working days before the course commences.
 In the case of self-paced course, fees may be fully refunded provided that the purchaser hasn’t accessed the OCT Portal.
 [COVID-19 variation: no cancellation fees will be applied for courses booked before 31 March 2021, except for John Craddock’s Identity Masterclass – see paragraph 5a.]

 If the user/purchaser is genuinely dissatisfied, the course may be repeated (for that same individual, or individuals), or a refund may be granted at OCT’s sole discretion.